keptn/keptn.github.io/content/docs/install/helm-install/index.md

 ### Simple Keptn installation

-The following commands provide a basic Keptn installation This set of commands is useful for creating a basic Keptn installation to use for study or demonstration.
+The following commands provide a basic Keptn installation.
+This set of commands is useful for creating a basic Keptn installation to use for study or demonstration.
 It is not adequate for a production Keptn installation.